-The Analogue Blogger
+The Analog Blogger

 Like a theme by an undergraduate.
 Reeks of women’s magazines.
 Based on her actual flying experience.

 The 44-page notebook chronicles roughly 500 books, an average of one every three days over five years.
 As if to confirm the estimate, she included a footnote near the end that read, “124 books [in] 1970, only 83 books in 1971…” Leave it to a voracious reader to lament having read 83 books in a year.
 By comparison, I’ve only read seven and it’s already May.